andry81/contools/README_EN.txt

 -------------------------------------------------------------------------------
      pipetimes.exe
 -------------------------------------------------------------------------------
+CAUTION:
+  This implementation still can not be precise for several reasons.
+  For example, this has 2-phase redirection:
+  1. {
+     {
+       foo
+     } 2>&1 >&6 | pipetimes.exe -a "$ErrIndexFilePath" | tee -a "$ErrFilePath" >&2
+     } 6>&1 | pipetimes.exe -a "$OutIndexFilePath" | tee -a "$OutFilePath"
+  To handle different phases of redirection corretly:
+  1. The utility must get all the streams at the same time which not gonna happen because of lags inside the shell output.
+  2. Two processes of pipetimes.exe must process both streams together w/o schedule lags which not gonna happen too, because of not real time OS.
+  As a result the $ErrIndexFilePath and $OutIndexFilePath will contain the time lag values.

 Standard input intermediate indexing utility.
 Indexes standard input stream by steam input time, offset from begin of input stream and size of input stream portion.
 Have the same sematic as pipetimes.pl script, but more precisable (see